 ESL Reading Comprehension Program

-Native language speakers learn to read by connecting the oral language they learn through listening to written language, text, once they know their letter sounds.
+Native language speakers learn to read by connecting oral language to text, once they know their letter sounds.
 Our ESL Reading Comprehension Program works the same way.
 It trains the sounds of English and then builds reading and comprehension skills.

 English Phonics and Vocabulary Are Challenging